African Union

 The UN does not have the ability to pass laws or regulations regarding AI or its implementation.
 However, the UN Charter gives the General Assembly the power to initiate studies and make recommendations to promote the development and codification of international law.
 In the future, the General Assembly may vote on other AI resolutions, which are expressions of the Member States' views and are not legally binding.

-The Resolution aims to reach a global consensus on safe, secure and trustworthy AI systems, and encourages its Member States to implement and develop their distinct national regulatory and governance approaches and frameworks for the full realization of the 2030 Agenda for Sustainable Development.3
+The March Resolution aims to reach a global consensus on safe, secure and trustworthy AI systems, and encourages its Member States to implement and develop their distinct national regulatory and governance approaches and frameworks for the full realization of the 2030 Agenda for Sustainable Development.7 The August Resolution furthers this aim by establishing the Panel and the Dialogue, and encourages its Member States, as well as other key stakeholders, to support the effective functioning of the Panel and the Dialogue (e.g., by facilitating participation by offering travel support to representatives, etc.).8

 In addition, there are various existing frameworks that do not directly seek to regulate AI but may affect the development or use of AI in the UN.
 For example:

-The Resolution does not establish an independent definition of "AI."
-Instead, it sets out "the safe, secure and trustworthy artificial intelligence systems" that refer to "artificial intelligence systems in the non-military domain, whose life cycle includes the stages: pre-design, design, development, evaluation, testing, deployment, use, sale, procurement, operation and decommissioning, and are such that they are human-centric, reliable, explainable, ethical, inclusive, in full respect, promotion and protection of human rights and international law, privacy preserving, sustainable development oriented, and responsible —and have the potential to accelerate and enable progress towards the achievement of all 17 Sustainable Development Goals and sustainable development in its three dimensions —economic, social and environmental— in a balanced and integrated manner; promote digital transformation; promote peace; overcome digital divides between and within countries; and promote and protect the enjoyment of human rights and fundamental freedoms for all, while keeping the human person at the centre".4
+The March Resolution and the August Resolution (together, the "Resolutions") do not establish an independent definition of "AI".
+Instead, the March Resolution sets out "the safe, secure and trustworthy artificial intelligence systems" that refer to "artificial intelligence systems in the non-military domain, whose life cycle includes the stages: pre-design, design, development, evaluation, testing, deployment, use, sale, procurement, operation and decommissioning, and are such that they are human-centric, reliable, explainable, ethical, inclusive, in full respect, promotion and protection of human rights and international law, privacy preserving, sustainable development oriented, and responsible —and have the potential to accelerate and enable progress towards the achievement of all 17 Sustainable Development Goals and sustainable development in its three dimensions —economic, social and environmental— in a balanced and integrated manner; promote digital transformation; promote peace; overcome digital divides between and within countries; and promote and protect the enjoyment of human rights and fundamental freedoms for all, while keeping the human person at the centre".9

-The Resolution does not have a specific territorial scope.
-Its primary goal is to ensure "safe, secure and trustworthy AI systems" on a global level.
-It encourages all 193 Member States and multi-stakeholders from all regions and countries (including from the private sector, international and regional organizations, civil society, the media, academia and research institutions and technical communities and individuals) to develop and support regulatory and governance frameworks.5
+The Resolutions do not have a specific territorial scope.
+The primary goal of the March Resolution is to ensure "safe, secure and trustworthy AI systems" on a global level.
+It encourages all 193 Member States and multi-stakeholders from all regions and countries (including from the private sector, international and regional organizations, civil society, the media, academia and research institutions and technical communities and individuals) to develop and support regulatory and governance frameworks.10 The Panel, as established by the August Resolution, will have balanced geographic representation, and Member States may nominate representatives to sit on the Panel.

-The Resolution is not sector-specific.
-It is aimed at all sectors and actors on a global level.
+The Resolutions are not sector-specific, and are aimed at all sectors and actors on a global level.

-The Resolution encourages all Member States and stakeholders to develop and support the realization of "safe, secure and trustworthy AI systems", but does not designate explicit compliance roles.
+The March Resolution encourages all Member States and stakeholders to develop and support the realization of "safe, secure and trustworthy AI systems", and the August Resolution establishes the Panel and Dialogue, but neither of the Resolutions designates explicit compliance roles.

-As the Resolution has no enforcement powers on its Member States, there are no regulators under the Resolution, nor does the Resolution stipulate how the Member States should regulate AI systems in their own jurisdictions.
+As the Resolutions have no enforcement powers on its Member States, there are no regulators under the Resolutions, nor do the Resolutions stipulate how the Member States should regulate AI systems in their own jurisdictions.

-As the Resolution is not legally binding, it does not confer enforcement powers or give rise to any penalties for non-compliance.
+The Resolutions are not legally binding, nor do they confer enforcement powers or give rise to any penalties for non-compliance.

 1 See text of UN report here.

-Jeffrey Shin (Trainee Solicitor, White & Case, London) contributed to this publication.
+Jeffrey Shin (Associate, White & Case, London) and Emily Digby (Trainee Solicitor, White & Case, London) contributed to this publication.

 White & Case means the international legal practice comprising White & Case LLP, a New York State registered limited liability partnership, White & Case LLP, a limited liability partnership incorporated under English law and all other affiliated partnerships, companies and entities.